test-repo-billy/azure-rest-api-specs/README.md

 # Azure REST API Specifications

+this is an test pull request to test openapihub move pr function

 ## Description

 This repository is the canonical source for REST API specifications for Microsoft Azure.